Thursday, 30 June 2016

 You’ve probably heard of Schrodinger’s immigrant – the person who migrates to Britain to simultaneously steal your job and cause a drain on the economy by being a benefit claimant.
 Although in reality few people actually believe in the existence of Schrodinger’s immigrant (for obvious reasons), there is an awful lot of nonsense spoken about immigration.
 It’s quite easy to see why.
 Unless you think about immigration by considering the whole picture, your analysis will be partial, and skewed in an unhelpful way.
 Let me try to help.

-First, are immigrants a net gain on our society?
+First, are working immigrants a net gain on our society?
 It's tempting to say yes, as many people do, because, so the narrative goes, most immigrants work, and therefore bring gains to our economy.
 True, but that's not the best way to look at the net contribution question.
 Over a lifetime some UK citizens will pay more in tax than they get out of the system in terms of public services, and some will pay less.
 Long term welfare claimants tend be net beneficiaries, lower earners will tend to be a mixture, but most are not net beneficiaries, and higher earners will all tend to be net contributors.
 When you consider that the poorest 50% of the population pay only 5% of the total tax collected, it's clear that most people do not get much more out of the system than they put in.

 Further, given that most immigrants tend to be among the poorest 50% of the population, then on those figures alone (stress 'alone') technically immigration may not constitute much of a net gain on our society, but it is a gain nonetheless.
 The graph below shows the fiscal impact of migration on countries in Europe – and as you can see, migrants in the UK are net contributors.